lmartin2422/lmartin2422/README.md

 - 👋 Hi, I’m Leonard Martin (@lmartin2422).
 - 👀 I am a Full Stack Software Developer.
 I am also a RPA Developer and Cybersecurity engineer in training.
-- 🌱 I’m currently practicing Full Stack Development projects using Angular, Javascript/Typescript, REST APIs, Python, Java, HTML, CSS, and SQL.
+- 🌱 I’m currently practicing RPA projects and Full Stack Development projects using Angular, Typescript, REST APIs, Python, Java, HTML, CSS, and SQL.
 - I’m looking to grow in my career as a Software Developer as well as collaborating on full stack projects.
 - 📫 Message me at lmartin2422@gmail.com